sowndappan5/Simple-Python-Projects/README.md

 ### Prerequisites

 - Python 3.7 or higher installed on your machine
-- Basic understanding of Python syntax
+- Basic understanding of Python syntax and their concepts

 ### Installation